On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Dirichlet form

 Finally, we conclude with the following definition on the support of a PCAF: \begin{definition}[support of a PCAF] Let $(A_t)_{t \geq 0}$ be a PCAF with associated polar set $N$.
 The support of $(A_t)_{t \geq 0}$ is defined by:

 where $R=\inf \lbrace t>0: \: A_t>0 \rbrace$. \end{definition}

 From section 5 in \cite{fuku}, there is a one to one correspondence between Revuz measures and PCAFs.
+More precisely, a Revuz measure $\mu$ is associated bijectively to a PCAF $(A_t)_{t \geq 0}$ if the following relation is valid for all nonnegative $f,g \in B_b(D)$ and all $t>0$

+where $p_s(x,y)$ is the heat kernel of the standard Brownian motion $B$.
 In the next subsection, we will identify the Liouville measure $M$ as the Revuz measure associated to the increasing functional $F$ constructed in \cite{GRV}.
 Let us first check that the measure $M$ is a Revuz measure, i.e. it does not charge polar sets:

 \begin{lemma} Almost surely in $X$, the Liouville measure $M$ does not charge the polar sets of the (standard) Brownian motion. \end{lemma}